The-Powerpuff-Girls3/slash-phase6/README.md

 ## 🙏 Acknowledgements <a name="Acknowledgement"></a>
 <!-- We would like to thank Professor Dr Timothy Menzies for helping us understand the process of Maintaining a good Software Engineering project.
 We would also like to thank the teaching assistants for their support throughout the project. -->
 We would like to thank the teaching assistants for their support throughout the project.
-Some code in our project is modified from this [repo](https://github.com/MeryHarikaG/slash-phase5).
+Some code in our project is modified from this [repo](https://github.com/DFY-NCSU/slash-phase6).

 :email: Support
 ---
-For any queries and help, please reach out to us at: thefatblue@gmail.com
+For any queries and help, please reach out to us at: slash7support@googlegroups.com

+## Funding

+Not funded

+## Citation

+The Powerpuff Girls3. slash-phase7.
+Version 1.0.1, 2024, GitHub, https://github.com/The-Powerpuff-Girls3/slash-phase7